iFadey/documentation/webhooks/rest/introduction.md

 This section describes the REST API for creating, verifying, listing, disabling and deleting your webhooks.

-To get started, your going to want to create a webhook, a process which has two steps.
+To get started, you're going to want to create a webhook, a process which has two steps.

 1. **Create the webhook**: Creates a new webhook with status `unverified`.
 2. **Verify the webhook**: Sets the webhook status to `active`; it now sends events to your server.